vifon/deer/README.md

 * `c` -- quit and cd into the current directory
 * `C` -- quit and cd into the selected directory
 * `r` -- open the file with `ranger's` `rifle`
+* `s` -- like `A` but doesn't quit thus allows appending multiple files.
+Uses the last character in the buffer as a separator.

 You can supply the numeric argument (`alt-number`) to go up the appropriate number of directory levels on start.